Review of Extreme Multilabel Classification: Introduction

 \section{Introduction}

-Extreme multilabel classification (XMC or XML) is an active area of research.
-It is multilabel classification problem, where the number of labels are very large going upto milions.
+\paragraph{} Extreme multi-label classification (XMLC or XML) is an active area of research.
+It is multi-label classification problem, where the number of labels is very large going sometimes up to millions.
 The traditional classifiers such as one-vs-all, SVM, neural networks, etc, cannot be applied directly due to two major reasons.
 Firstly, the large number of labels creates a major bottleneck as it is not possible to have a simple classifier for each label due to memory constraints.
 Secondly, the presence of some labels which have very few samples in their support make learning about these labels a challenge.
-These kinds of labels are called tail labels and they will be a major problem which several methods will specially focus on.
+These labels are called {\em tail} labels, and their existence is a major hurdle to achieving good multi-label classification accuracy, consequently, many methods specifically address tail-label prediction.

-This XML comes up in several contexts, such as finding appropriate tags for a Wikipedia page from the title or the full document, finding other items which are frequently bought together from the name or description of the item and finding appropriate tags for Ads from the Ad description.
-These are all real-time applications, thus, memory and time constraints are an extremely important factor in developing XML algorithms.
+\paragraph{} Extreme multi-label classification (XMLC) problems arise in many settings—for example, assigning tags to a Wikipedia article from its title or full text, recommending ``frequently bought together'' items based on a product’s name or description, and choosing relevant advertisement keywords based on an ad’s text.
+In all such cases, automated extreme classification is needed because manual labeling is impractical.
+Because all of these tasks must run in real time, memory and latency constraints are critical when designing XMLC algorithms.
+Table~\ref{tab:notations} lists common notations used in this paper.